Luka Dončić–Anthony Davis trade: Anthony Davis

 Anthony Davis was drafted by the New Orleans Pelicans first overall at the 2012 NBA draft after winning the 2012 NCAA Division I championship with the Kentucky Wildcats.
 Davis played seven seasons with the Pelicans, during which he made the All-NBA First Team three times.
 During the 2018–19 season, Davis announced he would decline to extend his contract with the Pelicans and requested a trade, and the Pelicans subsequently traded him to the Los Angeles Lakers during the 2019 offseason (with the Pelicans receiving Lonzo Ball, Brandon Ingram, Josh Hart and three first-round draft picks).

-The Lakers won the 2020 NBA Finals in Davis's first year with the team, where he played an integral role as the main co-star alongside LeBron James.
+The Lakers won the 2020 NBA Finals in Davis' first year with the team, where he played an integral role as the main co-star alongside LeBron James, who shifted into a supplementary role alongside Dončić.
 The Lakers had not achieved much playoff success since their 2020 title other than making the Conference Finals in the 2022–23 season.
 Davis also helped the Lakers win the inaugural NBA Cup during the 2023–24 season.
 After joining the Lakers, Davis made the All-NBA First Team in 2020, the All-NBA Second Team in 2024, and the All-Defensive First Team in 2020 and 2024.
 He was an NBA All-Star in 2020, 2021, 2024, and 2025.
 However, he was plagued by injuries during the 2020–21, 2021–22, and 2022–23 seasons.
 In 2023, he signed a three-year, $186 million maximum contract extension that tied him to the Lakers through 2028, which was the largest extension in NBA history at the time by annual dollar value.